Energy Prices to Rise This Spring

 Other costs, including network costs for transporting electricity and gas to homes and costs associated with environmental and social schemes (policy costs), have also risen and contributed to the increase in the level of the caps.

-Approximately 11 million households are on default, or standard variable tariffs and will be affected by the price increase, while the four million people using pre-payment meters will see a rise of £106 from the previous cap level.Get Started
+Approximately 11 million households are on default, or standard variable tariffs and will be affected by the price increase, while the four million people using pre-payment meters will see a rise of £106 from the previous cap level.Get help with utility bill debt

 Speaking of the price rise Dermot Nolan, chief executive of Ofgem, said: “Under the caps, households on default tariffs are protected and will always pay a fair price for their energy, even though the levels will increase from April 1.